THE DOS AND DON’TS OF DROPSHIPPING - Dropship Tips For Success

-After a purchase is made, the retailer (dropshipper) purchases products from a 3rd party merchant as needed to fulfill the purchase order.
+After a purchase is made, the retailer (dropshipper) buys products from a 3rd party merchant as needed to fulfil the order.
 Simple right?
 You offer a product, kind of as a middle man, to customers.
 When those customers buy from you, you simply order the product from the actual supplier and then ship that product to the end customer.
 The difference in pricing, minus any overhead like administrative work, processing fees, shipping and taxes is your profit.

 While dropshipping isn’t rocket science, there are many dos and don’ts when it comes to dropshipping that will help your business succeed.
 Read on to learn more….

 The most important thing about starting a drop shipping company is knowing that your customers remember how you treated them, not necessarily the products they buy.
 Offering something memorable such as free shipping, automatic refunds, or spontaneous customer appreciation deals will leave a positive and long lasting imprint in a customer’s mind.